What Is Data Integrity and How Can It Be Protected?

 After reading this, you'll understand:

-• Physical data integrity relates to the protection of stored information from things like natural disasters, power outages, and data corruption.
+• Physical data integrity involves protecting stored information from things like natural disasters, power outages, and data corruption.

 • Logical integrity relates to maintaining data integrity by keeping it unchanged throughout its lifecycle.